rjl-embedded/InfluxDB/README.md

 This returns `true` if the HTTP response code 204 (successful write operation) is received, `false` otherwise.

+*IMPORTANT*: The library does not currently store a timestamp during `InfluxDB::add()` so all variables will receive the timestamp allocated at `sendAll()`.
+This will be improved in the next version.

 Put the device in debug mode with:

     idb.setDebug(true);